• All Recipes

 • Reheat: Warm in a toaster oven or pre-heated air fryer for 4–5 minutes until crispy.

-Crispy vegan taquitos dipping into guacamole.
+Crispy vegan taquitos dipping into guacamole with salsa on the side.

 • Warm the Tortillas: Always warm tortillas before filling to make them pliable and less likely to crack.
 Use a grill or skillet as described in the instructions.